krystalcampioni/git-scripts/README.md

 # Git Scripts

-This project contains a set of scripts to interact with GitHub's API, primarily focused on creating issues in a specific repository.

-## Project Overview

-The Git Scripts project is designed to automate the process of creating multiple issues in a GitHub repository.
-It uses the GitHub GraphQL API to perform various operations such as creating issues, fetching label IDs, and retrieving milestone information.
+This project was designed to automate the process of creating multiple issues in a GitHub repository, automatically assigning them to a project and milestone, and adding labels.

-## Features

-- Create multiple issues in a GitHub repository
-- Fetch label IDs for issue labeling
-- Retrieve milestone information
-- Use of GitHub's GraphQL API for efficient data fetching and mutation

 ## Prerequisites

 - Node.js (version specified in package.json)
-- npm (comes with Node.js)
 - A GitHub Personal Access Token with appropriate permissions

 ## Installation